-Steps In Mortgage Process: Application Process
+Steps In Mortgage Application Process Leading To A Clear To Close

 Understanding the steps in mortgage application process can seem overwhelming to those who are not familiar with the mortgage industry and the mortgage loan process.
-Often times mortgage loan borrowers enter into the steps in mortgage application process without ever knowing what steps or stages there are in the mortgage process of purchasing a home.
+Often times borrowers enter into the steps in mortgage application process without ever knowing what steps or stages there are in the mortgage process of purchasing a home.
 In this article, we will explore the mortgage application process step of the mortgage process and outline steps in mortgage process borrowers should take to ensure a smooth, successful overall mortgage process.

 Applying For A Mortgage Is The First Step In Mortgage Process

-- Many borrowers first start with choosing a mortgage lender.
+- Many borrowers first start with choosing a mortgage lender

-- It is important for borrowers to have a general idea of credit in order to prevent applying with a lender who has mortgage lender overlays that will not allow the applicant to be qualified.
+- It is important for borrowers to have a general idea of credit in order to prevent applying with a lender who has mortgage lender overlays that will not allow the applicant to be qualified

-- Mortgage lender overlays are additional mortgage lending requirements that are implemented by each individual mortgage lender that surpass the minimum mortgage lending guidelines by the particular mortgage loan program.
+- Mortgage lender overlays are additional mortgage lending requirements that are implemented by each individual mortgage lender that surpass the minimum mortgage lending guidelines by the particular mortgage loan program

-- For example, FHA requires a minimum of a 580 FICO credit score for a home buyer to qualify for a 3.5% down payment home purchase loan.
+- For example, FHA requires a minimum of a 580 FICO credit score for a home buyer to qualify for a 3.5% down payment home purchase loan

-- However, most mortgage lenders will not accept a credit score of under 640 FICO credit score even though FHA’s minimum credit score requirement is 580 FICO credit score.
+- However, most mortgage lenders will not accept a credit score of under 640 FICO credit score even though FHA’s minimum credit score requirement is 580 FICO credit score

 This is totally legal where a lender does not have to accept the minimum FHA requirements and can set their own lending standards.